Logo Header

 Like any appliance in your home, your tank water heater will eventually break down after some time.
 You’ll inevitably have to replace it, but you likely want to get your replacement before it causes major damage.
 If you know what signs to look for, you can know the best time to get a new water heater.
-Here at Alliance Plumbing, we have the water heater experience to know what to look for and can help you know your water heater is in need of a replacement.
+At Alliance Plumbing, we have the water heater experience to know what to look for and can help you know your water heater is in need of a replacement.

 Age

 How long have you owned your water heater?
 The average tank water heater lasts 10 to 15 years.
 If your heater is reaching the double digits, it might be getting time to put it out to pasture.
 You can check the water heater’s serial number if you’re unsure of how old it is.
-For instance, a serial number starting with ‘0702’ would mean it was made July (07) 2002.
+For instance, a serial number starting with “0702” would mean it was made July (07) 2002.

 Rusty or muddy water

 If your water is a rusty color, that might be a sign the water tank is starting to deteriorate on the inside.
 When the tank corrodes, rust tends to develop around the tank seams, the temperature and pressure release valves, the water supply line, or the drain valve.
-If the water is muddy, it’s a sign of sediment build-up in the tank.
+If the water is muddy, it’s a sign of sediment buildup in the tank.

 Leaking water tank